iv461/icey/icey/doc/source/getting_started.md

 # Getting started

-ICEY is a a new API for the Robot Operating System (ROS) 2 that incorporates modern asynchronous programming concepts such as Promises and Streams and allows to use C++20 coroutines with async/await syntax.
+ICEY is a a new API for the Robot Operating System (ROS) 2 that allows for modern asynchronous programming using Streams, Promises and C++20 coroutines with async/await syntax.
 This simplifies application code and makes the asynchronous data-flow clearly visible.
 This enables fast prototyping with less boilerplate code.

-It is fully compatible to the ROS 2 API and allows for gradual adoption as the `icey::Node` extends a regular ROS-NOde.
+It is fully compatible to the ROS 2 API and allows for gradual adoption since the `icey::Node` extends a regular ROS-Node.
 It supports all major features of ROS: parameters, subscribers, publishers, timers, services, clients, TF.
 It supports not only regular nodes but also lifecycle nodes with a single API.

 ICEY operates smoothly together with the  `message_filters` package, and it uses it for synchronization.
-ICEY also allows for extension, demonstrated by the already implemented support for `image_transport` camera subscriber/publishers.
+ICEY also allows for extension, demonstrated by the the support for `image_transport` camera subscriber/publishers that is already implemented.

 It offers additional goodies such as:
 - Automatic bookkeeping of publishers/subscribers/timers so that you do not have to do it
-- No callback groups needed for preventing deadlocks -- service calls are always asynchronous
+- No callback groups needed for preventing deadlocks -- async/await allows for synchronously looking code while the service calls remain asynchronous
 - Handle many parameters easily with a single parameter struct that is registered automatically using static reflection, so that you do not need to repeat yourself

 ICEY supports ROS 2 Humble and ROS 2 Jazzy.